consensual-hallucination/midjourney-dl/README.md

 In your browser's dev tools,
 Find the `__Secure-next-auth.session-token` cookie.

+Please do not abuse - delay is set between each download in order to prevent hammering Midjourney's servers.
+Please do not lower those values.
+Be nice

 Script may have bugs.
 Use at your own risk.

 [See on YouTube](https://youtu.be/_mVR2Zb6TFI)